2012 United States House of Representatives elections in Minnesota

 The 2012 United States House of Representatives elections in Minnesota were held on Tuesday, November 6, 2012, to elect the eight U.S. representatives from the state of Minnesota.
 The elections coincided with the elections of other federal and state offices, including a quadrennial presidential election and an election to the U.S. Senate.
 Primary elections were held on August 14, 2012.

 Overview

+Statewide

 The table below shows the total number and percentage of votes, as well as the number of seats gained and lost by each political party in the election for the United States House of Representatives in Minnesota.